A bathroom bill filed in Texas is proving as controversial as North Carolina’s with a vigorous campaign underway to stop it.

 There are practical difficulties in police departments enforcing such a bill.
 Some departments made it clear they would not be checking birth certificates.

 Texas is a state that’s big on law enforcement and criminal sanctions.
-If you fall foul of the law, you should call the Medlin Law Firm for help at (682) 204-4066.
+If you fall foul of the law, you should call The Medlin Law Firm for help at (682) 204-4066.

 Similar Posts by The Author: